Nusatala/ML/README.md

 - Data Resize has done by converting various different size of images onto the same size of 256x256 px.
 - Data Detail:
   - Bonang: 127 images
-  - Burdah: 31 images
   - Kolintang: 101 images
   - Rebab: 68 images
   - Saluang: 107 images
   - Sape: 147 images
   - Sasando: 98 images
-  - Talindo: 9 images
   - Tifa: 88 images
-  - Yi: 15 images

-- Model has been builded using InceptionV3 pre-trained model and adapted by custom datasets and model architecture.
+- Model has been builded using custom pre-trained model and adapted by custom datasets and model architecture.
-- Model still has very low precision such that it can't even predict other music instruments other than just Bonang and Saluang.
+- Model have better performance and precision than the previous model by converting all training images into grayscale